 Dedicated doctor to run the London Marathon for the TOUR team

-Dr Tom Young is taking on the mighty London Marathon to show thanks for the ‘invaluable’ support to the hospital that donations offer, which he sees in his role every day.
+Dr Tom Young is taking on the mighty London Marathon to give thanks for the ‘invaluable’ support to the hospital that donations offer, which he sees in his role every day.

 Supporting cancer patients and research